medicine with healthcare technology

 By coalescing critical research, experience and clinical data into one central repository, OSIC looks to enable more accurate imaging-based prognosis, diagnosis and prediction of response to therapy.
 Doctors and researchers can now be connected with the resources and experience they need for improved patient care.

-Clinicians and researchers provide their institution’s high quality, anonymized HRCT scans with accompanying clinical data to a large database that they can then access for more data from other participants that can be used to build predictive models and change lives.
+Clinicians and researchers provide their institution’s high-quality, anonymized HRCT scans with accompanying clinical data to a large database.
+They can then access this same database to find data from other participants, which they can then use to build predictive models and change lives.

-The consortium provides members with access to the data-rich repository, which houses a plethora of multi-ethnic and multi-center, real-world clinical and imaging data and is managed in compliance with applicable privacy laws, regulations, consents and related restrictions.
+The consortium provides members with access to the data-rich repository, which houses a plethora of multi-ethnic and multi-center, real-world clinical and imaging data.
+The database is managed in compliance with applicable privacy laws, regulations, consents and related restrictions.

 Patients receive more targeted treatment decisions, ultimately leading to earlier diagnosis, enhanced prognosis and improved management of disease.

 Hear the discussion between OSIC, Microsoft and PwC as they collaborated to improve the speed and accuracy of diagnosing a rare disease through digital and cloud technologies.
 Learn how data and analytics, AI and cloud are reshaping the future of healthcare—and what it means for your organization.

 Using Microsoft Azure, PwC collaboratively constructed a data repository to house all of OSIC’s anonymized images and clinical data.
 The platform looks to incorporate a crowdsourced algorithm that detects IPF progression.

 PwC helped design the platform and, together with OSIC-member expertise, led the intake and management process for diagnostic imaging data and performed both manual and automated data quality checks.
 In the future, these checks can help enable a highly secure AI, machine learning and sightless diagnostic environment to accelerate rare disease treatment.